Internet and Computer Skills Syllabus

 Weekly Time Commitment

-The online class policy is that for every credit hour, you should expect to spend 3 hours of work per week.
+The online class policy is that for every credit hour, you should expect to spend 3 hours per week on the classwork.
 For this class, you should plan on spending approximately 9 hours per week.

-This course is comprised of readings, activities, assignments, assessments (quizzes), and a final exam.
+This course is comprised of readings, activities, assignments, discussion boards, assessments, and a final exam.

 Overall percentage of grade: 10%

-Explanation: These are quizzes at the end of each week that measure the student's abilities and understanding in a particular area.
+These are quizzes at the end of each week that measure the student's abilities and understanding in each area.
 These quizzes can only be taken once.

 Overall percentage of grade: 25%